 One of our family’s favorite New Year’s traditions is to make a Danish filled pancake dish called Ebleskievers.
-Now, you are likely saying, “Ebel-what?”
-But trust me on this.
-They are fabulous…like the sign says.

 My mother bought the pan when I was a kid in the little Danish town of Solvang, California, but you’ll be happy to know that you can buy these pans almost anywhere–William Sonoma, Walmart, or even on Amazon.
 Now that’s not so scary, right?